venexia/repurposing-antihypertensives-dementia/README.md

 ## Using this code

 To run this code, set your working directory in the files ‘Hypertentension.do’ and ‘Hypertentension.R’.
 Run the file ‘Hypertentension.do’ in Stata initially and then ‘Hypertentension.R’ in R. All other files are called when required from these files.
 The Stata code covers most of the analysis, while the R code covers most of the graphical and supplementary output.
-If you would like any more information, please contact venexia.walker@bristol.ac.uk.
+Setup of the CPRD dataset prior to this analysis is covered in a separate repository: https://github.com/venexia/CleanCPRD.

 ## Availability of data